 Eelgrass Habitat Area.
-Placement of fill in the existing CSWH and the proposed CSWH Expansion Area to create the 40-acre (16-ha) Eelgrass Habitat Area would result in temporary disturbance and turbidity over about 250 days that would partially overlap the CSWH Expansion Area construction.
+Placement of fill in the existing CSWH and the proposed CSWH Expansion Area to create the 40 acre (16 ha) Eelgrass Habitat Area would result in temporary disturbance and turbidity over about 250 days that would partially overlap the CSWH Expansion Area construction.
 The FMP species that could be affected include northern anchovy plus nine other species.
 Construction of the containment dike would result in the loss of 1.7 acres (0.7 ha) of EFH but would add shallow rocky habitat on the dike faces below the high water level.

 LA-2.
-Disposal of sediments at LA-2 would have minimal effects on EFH due to the water depth and the temporary disturbance (approximately three barges in one day) in a small amount of water column as the material is dropped from barges at this site.
+Disposal of sediments at LA-2 would have minimal effects on EFH due to the water depth and the temporary disturbance (approximately three barges in one day400 barge trips over 200 days) in a small amount of water column as the material is dropped from barges at this site.